A guide to the different types of filters available and how to care for them.

 The drawback of these filters is that they cannot be sited away from the edge of the pond.
 This is because they have no pressure to ‘push’ the water anywhere and so need to be at the edge to allow the water to fall back into the pond naturally.

-These units are complex versions of the box filters (with some extra special features) which are designed to cope with the extra dirt that the koi produce.
+Koi filters, like our Nexus 320, are complex versions of the box filters (with some extra special features) which are designed to cope with the extra dirt that the koi produce.

 The drawback of these units tends to be the price, as well as the same positional problem as the box units.
 However if you want to keep a large stock of koi and would like the water to be as healthy and clear as possible then these are the ideal choice.